yshishani/Polarix_Mount/README.md

-The mount is resigned with rated load of 15kg without counterweight, and around 20kg with counterweight.
+The mount is designed with rated load of 15kg without counterweight, and around 20kg with counterweight.

 I have uploaded the designs which were done using Autodesk Inventor 2025 Pro to the folder Inventor.

 Parts list is also uploaded in the relevant folder.

+I have upload a video to YouTube showing the full assembly process (link: https://youtu.be/akRYA4y\_P54?si=zxj99GgIfXwSHArk )